 Great Migration: The movement of 6 million African Americans in 1910 through 1970 from the south to the more urban and industrialized Northeast, Midwest, and West.

 Green Peanut oil: Can be used as an alternative to extra virgin olive oil.
 It is made from Virginia peanuts that are pressed at low temperatures.

 Green Tomato: A part of the nightshade family, it is a hard and unripe tomato that comes from any variety of tomato.
 Often seen fried in southern cuisine.

-Greens: Inspired by boiled vegetables and one-pot meals common in WA cuisine.
+Greens: Inspired by boiled vegetables and one-pot meals common in West African cuisine.
 Slaves would gather and boil various leafy foods and flavor the dish by boiling a piece of pork fat or bacon with the vegetables.
 The rations served as a way to flavor dishes.

 Grits: Made from hominy by grinding hulled corn and cooking them.
 Grits are similar to eb, which is eaten in Africa.

 Grouper: The name comes from the Portuguese word "garoupa" used to describe a type of fish.
 It is found in the coastal regions of the Western Atlantic Ocean.